rooseveltframework/express-html-validator/README.md

 # express-html-validator

-A developer tool that automatically validates the HTML on all your express routes, powered by [html-validate](https://html-validate.org/).
+A [middleware](https://expressjs.com/en/guide/using-middleware.html) for the [Express framework](https://expressjs.com) that automatically validates the HTML on all your [Express routes](https://expressjs.com/en/guide/routing.html), powered by [html-validate](https://html-validate.org/).
 This module was built and is maintained by the [Roosevelt web framework](https://github.com/rooseveltframework/roosevelt) [team](https://github.com/orgs/rooseveltframework/people), but it can be used independently of Roosevelt as well.

-## Install
+## Usage

 First declare `express-html-validator` as a dependency in your app.

-## Usage

-Require the package into your application and call its constructor, passing along your express app:
+Then require the package into your application and call its constructor, passing along your Express app:

 ```js
 const express = require('express')